Barrow75/Binary-Search-/README.md

 # Binary-Search-
-Binary search on an ordered array
+Binary search on an ordered array based on the users input